blockchainofthings/CatenisAPIDocFrontPage/README.md

 Then execute the shell script `predeploy.sh` to generate the bundle file  — a compressed tar file named CatenisAPIDoc.tar.gz written to the `deploy` directory — used to deploy the API documentation.

+## License

+This software is released under the [MIT License](LICENSE).
+Feel free to fork, and modify!

+Copyright © 2018-2023, Blockchain of Things Inc.